merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 ```
 </details>

-There is nothing special about this script, it simply creates the following file, which points to each of the metagenomic {% include ARTIFACT name="bam-file" text="bam-files" %} corresponding to the samples of interest `soi` (generated from Step X).
+There is nothing special about this script, it simply creates the following file, which points to each of the metagenomic {% include ARTIFACT name="bam-file" text="bam-files" %} corresponding to the samples of interest `soi` (generated from [Step 8]({{ site.url }}/data/anvio-structure/chapter-III/#step-8-genes-and-samples-of-interest)).

 |**sample_id**|**path**|
 |:--|:--|